WakiMak/trentent.github.io-forked/_posts/2017-12-22-citrix-storefront-adventures-in-customization-default-to-store-view-if-you-have-no-favourited-apps.md

   </p>
 </div>

-The concern is users may become confused because Web Interface shows all your applications, and this new view shows none. Â What we want to do to solve this is default to the "Store" view if you have no favourite apps, and default to the favourites view if you have at least 1 app favourite.
+The concern is users may become confused because Web Interface shows all your applications, and this new view shows none.
+What we want to do to solve this is default to the "Store" view if you have no favourite apps, and default to the favourites view if you have at least 1 app favourite.

 &nbsp;